Whitewater fun on the Hiwassee & Ocoee Rivers

 The Hiwassee/Ocoee Scenic River State Park manages river recreation access points on both rivers, freeing up the Forest Service to focus on other tasks.
-The park office/visitor center is located on the north side of the Hiwassee River and next door to the park’s Gee Creek Campground.
-The campground area features 47 primitive tent sites, group sites, river access, and a 1-mile hiking trail.
+The park office and visitor center is located on the north side of the Hiwassee River, next door to the park’s Gee Creek Campground.
+The campground features 47 primitive tent sites, group sites, river access, and a 1-mile hiking trail.
 Forest Service trails for hiking and horseback riding can be accessed across the road from the visitor center.